ebzzry/ebzzry.github.io/src/conkeror-bookmarks.md

 Do not, however, make modifications to any of the SQLite files in your profile, while Conkeror is running.
-Doing so may make your browser unable to start, after you exit it, unless you restore from "clean" SQLite files, while Conkeror is not running.
+Doing so may make your browser unable to start, after you exit it, unless you restore from “clean” SQLite files, while Conkeror is not running.